On cusp of Biden speech, a state of disunity, funk and peril

 THE SPEECH

-In 2009, Rep. Joe Wilson, R-S.C., was reprimanded by fellow Republicans and lacerated by Democats for shouting “you lie” at Obama when he spoke to Congress about his health care plan.
+In 2009, Rep. Joe Wilson, R-S.C., was reprimanded by fellow Republicans and lacerated by Democrats for shouting “you lie” at Obama when he spoke to Congress about his health care plan.

 “Inaugural addresses sometimes do have an impact because they are big picture, far horizon speeches,” said political scientist Cal Jillson of Southern Methodist University.
 “State of the Unions rarely do because they tend to be listy rather than thematic.”